 All parks are open 7 am to dusk

 Description: This 97-acre natural area contains a 15-acre off-leash dog area with over one mile of fenced trails.
 The property also includes areas of older forest, regenerating forest, abundant wildlife, and over 3 miles of trails for hikers, bicycles, or horses.
 Parking is at the Fire District #5 Headquarters as signs indicate, across the street from McCormick Forest.
-Keep dogs ON leash unless in designated off leash area.
+Keep dogs ON leash unless in a designated off-leash area.

 Dogs off-leash area with play meadow